OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     When the build completes, the **dist** folder in the root directory of your add-in project will contain the files that you'll deploy.

-1. To deploy, select the Files explorer, select and hold (right-click) your **dist** folder, and choose **Deploy to Static Website via Azure Storage**.
+1. To deploy, in the **File Explorer**, select and hold (right-click) your **dist** folder, and choose **Deploy to Static Website via Azure Storage**.
 When prompted, select the storage account you created previously.
 If you already deployed the **dist** folder, you'll be prompted if you want to overwrite the files in the Azure storage with the latest changes.

 ## See also